xraypy/xraylarch/doc/xafs/preedge.rst

 ..  function:: find_e0(energy, mu, group=None, ...)

-    Determin :math:`E_0`, the energy threshold of the absorption edge, from the arrays energy and mu for :math:`\mu(E)`.
+    Determine :math:`E_0`, the energy threshold of the absorption edge, from the arrays energy and mu for :math:`\mu(E)`.

     This finds the point with maximum derivative with some